rust-lang/rust/text/0000-rename-int-uint.md

 #### `iptr/uptr` and `intp/uintp`:

 - Pros: "Pointer-sized integer", exactly what they are.
 - Cons: C/C++ have `intptr_t/uintptr_t`, which are typically *only* used for storing casted pointer values.
 We don't want people to confuse the Rust types with the C/C++ ones, as the Rust ones have more typical use cases.
 Also, people may wonder why all data structures have "pointers" in their method signatures.
-Besides the "funny-looking" aspect, the names may have an incorrect "pointer fiddling and unsafe staff" connotation there.
+Besides the "funny-looking" aspect, the names may have an incorrect "pointer fiddling and unsafe staff" connotation there, as `ptr` isn't usually seen in safe Rust code.

-However, note that Rust (barring FFI) don't have `size_t`/`ptrdiff_t` etc like C/C++ do, so the disadvantage may not actually matter much.

-Also, there are talks about parametrizing data structures over their indexing/size types, if this lands, then in a sense the pointer-sized integers would no longer be the "privileged types for sizes/indexes", and `iptr/uptr` or `intp/uintp` would be quite fine names.

 #### `imem/umem` and `intm/uintm`: